IBM-Bluemix-Docs/containers/cs_responsibilities.md

 # Your responsibilities by using {{site.data.keyword.containerlong_notm}}
 {: #responsibilities_iks}

 Learn about cluster management responsibilities and terms and conditions that you have when you use {{site.data.keyword.containerlong}}.
+See [Cloud Services terms](/docs/overview/terms-of-use?topic=overview-terms#terms) for overall terms of use.
 {:shortdesc}

 ## Cluster management responsibilities